Between the Shores

 His graduation from Zeppelin University in 2019 was followed by the start of his currently ongoing MA-studies of Visual Cultures, Curating and Contemporary Art at Aalto University in Finland, where he is aiming to develop his attempt in societal and art theoretical research of agencies in the arts.

-Alongside his studies he furthermore gained insight into the global art system through interning 2016 at the internationally operating gallery Sprüth Magers in Berlin, 2018 in a managerial position at the studio of renowned visual artist Sarah Morris in New York, and 2020 in the administration of Finland’s major artists residency HIAP – Helsinki International Artist Programme.
+Alongside his studies he furthermore gained insight into the global art system through interning 2016 at the internationally operating gallery Sprüth Magers in Berlin, and 2020 in the administration of Finland’s major artists residency HIAP – Helsinki International Artist Programme.